Skip to content

-What Happens If You're Audited Without Receipts?
+What to Expect If You're Audited Without Receipts?

-If you’ve received a letter from the CRA requesting a tax audit, your first reaction might be complete fear.
-Verify that the letter you are holding is really from the CRA.
 The best way to do this is to call the person who sent the letter.
 Use the details given to ask for their name, phone number, and office location.
 After that, call the usual CRA business support number at +1 800 959 5525.
-Check the details with the person who answers.
-Continue reading to learn what happens if you get audited and don’t have receipts.

 How Do I Know if I am Being Audited by the CRA?